mbezhanov/c-data-structures-and-algorithms/trees/splay/README.md

 ![Splay Tree Deletion Case 1](https://raw.githubusercontent.com/mbezhanov/c-data-structures-and-algorithms/master/trees/splay/images/splay-delete-01.png)

-**Case 2**: left child is not NULL; splay the tree at the node for deletion's left child value (that way the node for deletion will become right child of the tree root), then make the node for deletion's right child to be right child of the tree root, and finally remove the node;
+**Case 2**: left child is not NULL; splay the node for deletion's left subtree at the value you'd like to remove (this will bring the node with the highest value in the left subtree to the root of the left subtree, and that node won't have a right child), then make the node for deletion's right child to be right child of the node for deletion's left child, make the node for deletion's left child the tree root, then delete the node;

 ![Splay Tree Deletion Case 2](https://raw.githubusercontent.com/mbezhanov/c-data-structures-and-algorithms/master/trees/splay/images/splay-delete-02.png)